AmirKh20/ArchLVM/README.md

 Note that the default editor in the scripts is vim, if you wanna change it feel free to change it to nano or something else.

+if you want to make sure there is no <> left in the scripts run the following

+    grep -E "<.+>" archLVM1.sh

 4- Run the first script in the ArchLVM directory with this command: